Canadian Kids Books Come To YouTube: Coming Soon!

 Plans are underway for a YouTube channel to showcase videos and links to resources about Canadian books for children and youth.
 The channel, called Bibliovideo, will be promoted as a destination for young readers, librarians, teachers, parents, authors, illustrators, researchers and others who want to locate and learn more about great Canadian books for young people.

 Currently, the CCBC is working to collect videos for the channel.
 Do you have ready-made videos that relate to Canadian children’s books?
-You can e-mail email@example.com with a title, video length and video description and she’ll include it in her database of prospective videos.
+You can e-mail firstname.lastname@example.org with a title, video length and video description and she’ll include it in her database of prospective videos.
+View the submission guidelines here.

 We’re looking for a wide range of videos in English, French or Indigenous languages – author interviews, read-alongs, how-to demos from illustrators, publishers’ trailers, book reviews from teachers, parents or kids.
 Help us take your passion for Canadian kids’ books from page to screen.